Trendline Trading Strategy: 3 Simple Steps To Improve Profitability

 Why do you need trendlines?

-Traders can also use them to determine the entries and exits and adjust the price targets based on how the stock is reacting to various trend lines.
+Traders can also use them to determine the entries and exits and adjust the price targets based on how the stock reacts to various trend lines.

 How to Draw Trendlines Tip #1: Look for higher highs and higher lows.

-When identifying uptrends, you want to look for a higher high and a higher low.
-So what does that look like on the Tesla stock chart here on the daily chart?
+When identifying uptrends in trendline trading, you want to look for a higher high and a higher low.
+So, what does that look like on the Tesla stock chart here on the daily chart?

 You can see from the charts below that the price was kind of consolidating in this range during this period.